sjstretton/screwed/12B-Proposals-EnvironmentalTaxes.md

 Note therefore that at each stage there is the possibility of production that is not consumed within the country (exports) and consumption that is not produced within the country (imports).
 Note also how naturally these are dealt with by the tax system.

 Production that is not consumed in the home country would be given a carbon tax combined with a per unit subsidy.
 Thus production at the average carbon intensity would face no net taxes, whereas production more dirty than average would face net taxes and production cleaner than average would face net subsidies.

-# 13.11 Food And Sin Taxes

-## Alcohol and Tobacco

-Alcohol and tobacco taxes would be retained as today.
-There may be a case for harmonisation across Europe, to prevent 'booze cruises'.

-## Sugar Tax on Processed and Prepared Food

-Excess sugar intake causes multiple health problems including obesity, type-II diabetes and tooth decay.
-We propose a simple sugar tax on the manufacture or importation of sugar based on three categories of sugar-like compounds.

-- Class A: 'sugar' (i.e., sucrose, glucose and fructose), including contents of fruit juice.
-- Class B: 'near sugar', including maltose etc. and synthetic and natural sweeteners with unclear health impacts.
-- Class C: 'unprocessed' sugars in raw fruit and vegetables; starch and other carbohydrates.

-Class A would have 100% tax (ie. £0.01 or 1p per gram sugar); class B, 50%  (ie. 0.5 pence per gram sugar); and class C 0%.

-## Salt Tax on Processed and Prepared Food

-We propose a simple salt tax on processed foods.
-This would be charged according to salt content.

-#